nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 2a1.
 ContaX shows an error message indicating that there is a missing required attribute.
     * Use case ends.

 * 2b.
-ContaX detects that a supplied attribute has an invalid value
+ContaX detects that a supplied attribute has an invalid value.
     * 2b1.
 ContaX shows an error message indicating that the supplied parameter is invalid.
     * 2b2.
 ContaX shows the expected allowed values.
     * Use case ends.

 * 2c.
-The person already exists
+ContaX detects that the person already exists.
     * 2c1.
 ContaX shows an error message indicating that the person already exists.
     * Use case ends.